At-Your-Service Ventures That Utilize Your Unique Skills and Interests

 12. Temporary Staffing Service

 Staffing businesses supply companies with temporary employees to fill in for vacationing staff or to add help in busy seasons or for specific projects.
 Staffing agencies also supply clients with new workers they wish to test for permanent positions.
 Many staff services focus in niche industries such as medical, financial, technical, manufacturing, and other fields.
+Software and online tools can be used to keep track of the temporary employees’ productivity and make sure they are staying on task.
+Timekeeping systems can help your clients determine how long the hired employees work on specific projects and clock in the timing of websites they visit, to better gauge if they are fulfilling the requirements of the designated job.

 Success Tips: Having good people skills, a background or degree in human resources, marketing, or business management, plus previous staffing experience will contribute to your success.
 Use related software to manage your agency.